iccuwan/BugyBot/README.md

 # BugyBot
 Simple discord music bot that works with [youtube-explode](https://github.com/Tyrrrz/YoutubeExplode) and ffmpeg.
 Written in .NET 5

-Unstable and poorly written for personal use on a small server
+Stable for use on a small server

 # Features
 * Support for easy localization